-Select this feature and press <Enter> to access the submenu , and then type in a new User Password.
+Select this feature and press <Enter> to access the submenu, and then enter a new User Password.

-Clear User Password (Available only when User Password is installed)
+Clear User Password (Available only if User Password has been set)

 This item allows you to clear a user password after it has been entered.